chintalokeshdev-8/aarogyadatha/INVESTOR_PITCH.md

 *   **Huge, Underserved Market:** India's digital health market is projected to exceed **$37 billion by 2030**.
 A massive population is moving online for their healthcare needs.
 *   **Mobile-First Population:** With over 600 million smartphone users, a mobile-first platform is essential for reaching the market.
 *   **Growing Health Consciousness:** The post-pandemic era has seen a significant increase in health awareness and a demand for proactive wellness tools.
-*   **Government Push:** Initiatives like the Ayushman Bharat Digital Mission (ABDM) are creating a national digital health ecosystem, and MedBridge is perfectly positioned to integrate with it.
+*   **Government Push:** Initiatives like the Ayushman Bharat Digital Mission (ABDM) are creating a national digital health ecosystem, and Arogyadhatha is perfectly positioned to integrate with it.

 ---